mozilla/gecko-dev/docs/contributing/pocket-guide-shipping-firefox.rst

 Experiments
 ~~~~~~~~~~~

-As we deliver new features to our users we continually ask ourselves
-about the potential impacts, both positive and negative.
-In many new
+As we deliver new features to our users, we continually ask ourselves about the potential impacts,
-features we will run an experiment to gather data around these impacts.
+both positive and negative.
+For many new features, we will run an experiment to gather data around
-A simple definition of an experiment is a way to measure how a change to
+these impacts.
+A simple definition of an experiment is a way to measure how a change to our product
-our product affects how people use it.
+affects how people use it.

 An experiment has three parts: